-Willamette’s Art Department teaches the practice of fine art-making, of mastering technique and harnessing intellect to create visual artwork.
+Willamette’s Department of Art teaches the practice of fine art-making, of mastering technique and harnessing intellect to create visual artwork.
 Students work in experimental and traditional media drawing upon the breadth of Willamette’s liberal arts education.

 By creating, showing and critically analyzing work, students viscerally experience art culture, while learning to use the language of contemporary art and preparing to participate as makers in a complex visual world.